 Peterkin says: 'If the dirt on your vinyl or aluminium blinds is persistent, you may need to turn to your bathtub,'

 'To deep clean your blinds, place them in warm water and washing-up liquid and leave them to soak for an hour before rinsing and removing any excess dust or dirt with a cloth.
 Rubber ducks aside, a bubble-fuelled soak can be the deep-clean your blinds need.'

 How to clean roller blinds

-Plain or pale-coloured roller blinds tend to show stains and marks more obviously than patterned or dark-coloured roller blinds, so if you're shopping for roller blinds in future, always look for ones made from a fabric that can be wiped clean for easier maintenance.
+Roller blinds in a plain or pale-colored hue tend to show stains and marks more obviously than patterned or dark-colored roller blinds, so if you're shopping for roller blinds in the future, always look for ones made from a fabric that can be wiped clean for easier maintenance.

 Whatever the fabric of a roller blind, regular cleaning will keep it in good condition.
 First open the blind fully.
 Then using the soft brush vacuum attachment and the lowest power setting, carefully vacuum in downwards, sweeping motions, keeping the brush attachment just off the blind's fabric, being careful not to pull at the fabric.
 Next, carefully wipe in a downwards motion from top to bottom with a just-damp cloth.

 To remove stains from roller blinds, treat the fabric much like you would when cleaning upholstery, but stick to these general guidelines: use gentle products that won't leach color from the blind's fabric; experiment with any cleaning products first on the least seen part of the blind first; dab, don't rub, as this in itself can warp the fabric.

 Use baby wipes to spot clean roller blinds